geraintpalmer/SAS-R/LabSheets/Week_09.md

     \frac{dy}{dt} = 1 - x
     \end{cases}$$

-6. A battle between two armies can be modelled with the following set of differrential equations:
+6. A battle between two armies can be modelled with the following set of differential equations:

     $$\begin{cases}
     \frac{dx}{dt} = - y\\
     \frac{dy}{dt} = -5x
-    \end{case}$$
+    \end{cases}$$

     Obtain the solution to this system of equations.
 Assuming that $x(0)=100$ and that $y(0)=700$ plot the two solutions of the equations, which army wins this battle?
 When does the battle end?